STEllAR-GROUP/hpx/docs/sphinx/why_hpx.rst

 (often all) nodes have to be synchronized.
 Each of those barriers is like the eye of a needle the overall execution is forced to be squeezed through.
 Even minimal fluctuations in the execution times of the parallel threads (jobs) causes them to wait.
-Additionally, it is often only one of the threads executing doing the actual reduce operation, which further impedes parallelism.
+Additionally, it is often only one of the executing threads that performs the actual reduce operation, which further impedes parallelism.
 A closer analysis of a couple of key algorithms used in science applications reveals that these global barriers are not always necessary.
 In many cases it is sufficient to synchronize a small subset of the threads.
 Any operation should proceed whenever the preconditions for its execution are met, and only those.
-Usually there is no need to wait for iterations of a loop to finish before you could continue calculating other things; all you need is to have those iterations done which were producing the required results for a particular next operation.
+Usually there is no need to wait for iterations of a loop to finish before you can continue calculating other things; all you need is to complete the iterations that produce the required results for the next operation.
 Good bye global barriers, hello constraint based synchronization!
 People have been trying to build this type of computing (and even computers) since the 1970s.
 The theory behind what they did is based on ideas around static and